finos/datahelix/generator/docs/StringGeneration.md

 * Finding the intersection of two regexes, used when there are multiple regex constraints on the same field.
 * Finding the complement of a regex, which we use for generating invalid regexes for violation.

-Due to the way that the Automaton library computes Regex strings internally the generation of strings is not deterministic and may output valid strings in a different order between generation runs.
+Due to the way that the generator computes textual data internally the generation of strings is not deterministic and may output valid values in a different order with each generation run.

 ## Anchors